cyrichardson/docs-cloud-keep/api-docs/api-reference/methods/delete-v1-consumer.rst

     DELETE /{version}/{container_ref}/consumers/{consumer_id}

-Deletes the specified consumer for the specified container.
+This operation deletes the specified consumer for the specified container.

+The following table shows the possible response codes for this operation.

 +------+-----------------------------------------------------------------------------+
 | Code | Description                                                                 |